 If you look to spend approximately equal amounts on your amplifier and speakers, then you won't go far wrong.

-However, if you spend UK£800 (approx US$1150) on your amplifier and UK£600 (approx US$850) on your speakers, then you can be fairly confident they will be fine together.
+However, if you spend $1000 on your amplifier and $600 on your speakers, then you can be confident they will be fine together.
 That you will be able to get the most from your purchases.

-If you look to spend roughly similar amounts on your amplifier and speaker system (doesn't have to be exact!), then you are almost certain to be buying equipment that will be a close match and will work fine together.
+If you look to spend similar amounts on your amplifier and speaker system, then you are almost certain to be buying equipment that will be a close match.
+It doesn't have to be exact!

-Of course, by the time you've read all this boring technical stuff, you might think it's just easier to buy a package that comes with the AV receiver and speakers all-in-one - like the Onkyo HT-S3700 5.1-Channel Home Theater pictured here.
+Of course, by the time you've read all this boring technical stuff, you might think it's easier to buy a package.
+A system that comes with the AV receiver and the speakers.
+Like the Pioneer HTP-074 5.1 Home Theater System, pictured here.

-So as you can see, if you are buying a separate amplifier and speakers rather than a home theater system package, it can be a technical minefield and it is easy to get confused about matching amps and speakers.
+So, as you can see, if you are buying a separate amplifier and speakers, it can be a technical minefield.
+It is easy to get confused about matching amps and speakers.

 However, when we break it down to the important things, we can see that there isn't too much to worry about when matching speakers and amplifiers.

-The main thing is that you buy an amplifier with enough power to give you the volume you want for your room size - and then get some speakers which are a reasonable match for the amplifier (impedance, power rating and size).
+The main thing is that you buy an amplifier with enough power to give you the volume you want for your room size.
+Then get some speakers which are a reasonable match for that amplifier (impedance, power rating and size).